 It is therefore those adults who are having significant input to a child's life who can be classified as "parent", having "parental responsibility" or who have "care of a child".
-And as a school we will use this guideline when separated parents make contact.
+As a school we will use this guideline when separated parents make contact.

 Parents as defined above are entitled to share in the decisions that are made about their child and to be treated equally by schools.
-We aim to collaborate with parents in the best interests, and listen to all parties.
+We aim to collaborate with parents in the best interests and listen to all parties.

 All parents can also receive information about the child, even though, for day-to-day purposes, the school's main contact is likely to be a parent with whom the child lives on school days.
 There may be occasions when this school needs to decline requests for action from one or more parents.
+For example parents asking for two separate parents evenings appointments.